: Just don't ask them where the meat comes from. John Spartan

 - On Highlander: The Series, an immortal who was marooned on a deserted island with no food was reduced to catching and eating flies in his desperation.

-- The Monty Python "Church Police" sketch has the family's choice of desserts - rat cake, rat sorbet, rat pudding, or strawberry tart.
+- Monty Python's Flying Circus' "Church Police" sketch has the family's choice of desserts - rat cake, rat sorbet, rat pudding, or strawberry tart.
 Which has some rat in it.
 Three.
 Rather a lot, really.

 - On CSI: New York, the Rat Fisherman claimed he might eat his catch if he were hungry enough, although he may have been yanking the investigators' chain.